Time to get back to writing...and I may as well start here.

 He was born in the very small town of Petrolia, Ontario and was an only child.
 His parents, George and Arlie, were of modest means.
 I never met my grandfather but Arlie was a fixture in our house throughout my childhood.
 She would arrive from Eastern Canada in early October for Christmas and would sometimes stay until Easter.
 I didn't mind.
 She made the best homemade bread and cinnamon buns in the Universe.
 She also taught us to play canasta and told really good stories.

 My dad graduated from the University of Toronto with a degree in geological engineering when he was only eighteen.
 Yes, he was some sort of genius.
 He also had a knack of knowing where to drill for oil.
 While working for Shell he found the Jumping Pound Creek wells, which was a pretty big thing at the time (many, many years before I landed on the planet) and has even written up in a book or two.
 Whoa...
-I just came across this poster online at the that mentions my dad's accomplishments with regards to that find.
+I just came across this poster online at the Petroleum History Society that mentions my dad's accomplishments with regards to that find.

 Wow, he would have only been in his early twenties when he accomplished that little feat and many years away from even meeting my mother.
 You can click on the poster if you want read the science-speak that my brain cells can't decipher.